 "The group based lifestyle interventions over a six-year period have long-term effects on prevention of diabetes beyond the period of active intervention," [Dr. Guangwei] Li said.
 "It is worth taking active action to prevent diabetes to reduce the risk of cardiovascular disease and mortality."

 "The intervention seemed to have a disproportionately large effect in women," writes Nicholas Wareham in an editorial published with the study.

-Community: There are many practical things we can do to prevent, delay, or minimize cognitive decline.[Click the title, above, to post a comment.]
+Community: There are many practical things we can do to prevent, delay, or minimize the effects of type 2 diabetes.[Click the title, above, to post a comment.]